-Progress Against Plans The IAD prepares and presents to the ARC an annual Issues 5 Audit Plan.
-The IAD executes and reports to the ARC the results of its engagement projects on a quarterly Findings 6 basis.
-Likewise, at the end of the reporting year, ALI Examination Trends CAE reports to the AUDIT COMMITTEE the Examination Trends performance of the IAD during the past year.
+Progress Against Plans The IAD prepares and presents to the ARC an Issues 5 annual Audit Plan.
+The IAD executes and reports to Findings 6 the ARC the results of its engagement projects on a quarterly basis.
+Likewise, at the end of the reporting year, ALI CAE reports to the AUDIT Examination Trends COMMITTEE the performance of the IAD during the past year.